 You should get germination in about 7 to 10 days this time of year.
 Cover the grass seed with saw dust mulch, no deeper than 1/4".

 The type of mulch is relatively unimportant, although finer mulches often work better than coarser ones.
-Fresh sawdust, aged sawdust, fine fir bark mulch, compost, ground-up grass straw, and peat moss can work well.
+Fresh sawdust, aged sawdust, fine fir bark mulch, compost and ground-up grass straw can work well.

 For more info on turf renovation, see the publication Practical Lawn Establishment and Renovation.